ayerun/VR_Haptics/README.md

 * include
     * graphics
         * header files for OpenXR program
-        * these files are stripped back versions of the hello_xr OpenXR example
+        * these files are stripped back versions of the <a href="https://github.com/KhronosGroup/OpenXR-SDK-Source/tree/master/src/tests/hello_xr" target="_blank">hello_xr OpenXR example</a>
     * haptics
         * header files for motor communication and haptic modeling
 * src
     * graphics
         * source files for OpenXR program
-        * these files are stripped back versions of the hello_xr OpenXR
+        * these files are stripped back versions of the <a href="https://github.com/KhronosGroup/OpenXR-SDK-Source/tree/master/src/tests/hello_xr" target="_blank">hello_xr OpenXR example</a>
     * haptics
         * source files for motor communication and haptic modeling
 * vulkan_shaders